-- (a) This permanent variance applies only to tapered chimneys when the employers use a hoist system during inside or outside chimney construction to raise or lower their workers between the bottom landing of a chimney and an elevated work location on the inside or outside surface of the chimney. - (b) When using a hoist system as specified in this permanent variance, the employers must: - (i) Use the personnel cages, personnel platforms, or boatswain's chairs raised and lowered by the hoist system solely to transport workers with the tools and materials necessary to do their work; and - (ii) Attach a hopper or concrete bucket to the hoist system to raise and lower all other materials and tools inside or outside a chimney. - (c) Except for the requirements specified by 29 CFR 1926.452(0)(3) and 1926.552(c)(1) through (c)(4), (c)(8), (c)(13), (c)(14)(i), and (c)(16), the employers must comply fully with all other applicable provisions of 29 CFR parts 1910 and 1926. - 2.
+- (a) This permanent variance applies only to tapered chimneys when the employers use a hoist system during inside or outside chimney construction to raise or lower their workers between the bottom landing of a chimney and an elevated work location on the inside or outside surface of the chimney. - (b) When using a hoist system as specified in this permanent variance, the employers must: - (i) Use the personnel cages, personnel platforms, or boatswain's chairs raised and lowered by the hoist system solely to transport workers with the tools and materials necessary to do their work; and - (ii) Attach a hopper or concrete bucket to the hoist system to raise and lower all other materials and tools inside or outside a chimney. - (c) Except for the requirements specified by 29 CFR 1926.452 (o)(3) and 1926.552(c)(1) through (c)(4), (c)(8), (c)(13), (c)(14)(i), and (c)(16), the employers must comply fully with all other applicable provisions of 29 CFR parts 1910 and 1926. - 2.
 Replacing a Personnel Cage With a Personnel Platform or a Boatswain's Chair - (a) Personnel platform.
-When the employers demonstrate that available space makes a personnel cage for transporting workers infeasible, they may replace the personnel cage with a personnel platform when they limit use of the personnel platform to elevations above the last work location that the personnel cage can reach. - (b) Boatswain's chair.
-Employers must: - (i) Before using a boatswain's chair, demonstrate that available space makes it infeasible to use a personnel platform for transporting workers:

-- (ii) Limit use of a boatswain's chair to elevations above the last work location that the personnel platform can reach; - (iii) Use a boatswain's chair in accordance with block-and-tackle requirements specified by 29 CFR 1926.452(o)(3), unless they can demonstrate that the structural arrangement of the chimney precludes such use.

-3. Qualified Competent Person

-(a) The employers must:

-(i) Provide a qualified competent person, as specified in paragraphs (f) and (m) of 29 CFR 1926.32, who is responsible for ensuring that the design, maintenance, and inspection of the hoist system comply with the conditions of this grant and with the appropriate requirements of 29 CFR part 1926 ("Safety and Health Regulations for Construction"); and lowering workers.

-(ii) Ensure that the qualified competent person is present at ground level to assist in an emergency whenever the hoist system is raising or

-(b) The employers must use a qualified competent person to design and maintain the cathead described under Condition 8 ("Cathead and Sheave") below.
+When the employers demonstrate that available

+- space makes a personnel cage for transporting workers infeasible, they may replace the personnel cage with a personnel platform when they limit use of the personnel platform to elevations above the last work location that the personnel cage can reach. - (b) Boatswain's chair.
+Employers - (i) Before using a boatswain's chair, demonstrate that available space makes it infeasible to use a personnel platform for transporting workers; - (ii) Limit use of a boatswain's chair to elevations above the last work location that the personnel platform can reach; and - (iii) Use a boatswain's chair in accordance with tackle requirements specified by 29 CFR 1926.452(o)(3), unless they can demonstrate that the structural arrangement of the chimney precludes such use. - 3.
+Qualified Competent Person - (a) The employers must: - (i) Provide a qualified competent person, as specified in paragraphs (f) and (m) of 29 CFR 1926.32, who is responsible for ensuring that the design, maintenance, and inspection of the hoist system comply with the conditions of this grant and with the appropriate requirements of 29 CFR part 1926 ("Safety and Health Regulations for Construction"); and - (ii) Ensure that the qualified competent person is present at ground level to assist in an emergency whenever the hoist system is raising or lowering workers. - (b) The employers must use a qualified competent person to design and maintain the cathead described under Condition 8 ("Cathead and Sheave"), below.